-Above all else, you need to actually be eligible for Open Registration for 2016 (rocket science, right?).
-This is actually much easier than Preregistration (the sale that happened in November, for those eligible attendees who attended in 2015).
-Instead, all you need to be eligible for Open Registration is a Member ID (you must have already created one — any new Member IDs created will not be eligible for Open Registration this year), and to not have already purchased all four days with Preview Night during Preregistration.
+Above all else, you need to actually be eligible for Open Registration for 2017 (rocket science, right?).
+This is actually much easier than Returning Registration (last month’s sale, for those eligible attendees who attended in 2016).
+Instead, all you need to be eligible for Open Registration is a Member ID (you must have already created one — any new Member IDs created after 6:30PM PT on March 24 will not be eligible for Open Registration this year), and to not have already purchased all four days with Preview Night during Returning Registration.
 Easy, right?

 Once you’ve verified that you’re eligible, you’ll need to gather a few things: